edward0rtiz/holbertonschool-low_level_programming/0x08-recursion/README.md

 # 0x08 C - Recursion :pencil2:

 > C is a powerful general-purpose programming language.
 It can be used to develop software like operating systems, databases, compilers, and so on.
-This projects covers the great topic of recursion; challenging but one of my favorites
+This project covers the great topic of recursion; challenging but one of my favorites

   At the end of this project, I am able to explain to anyone, without the help of Google: